isomerpages/moe-chijsngsec/_key-programmes/Talent Development/Talent Development.md

 Our Talent Development Framework draws on Treffinger’s Levels of Service model.
 It offers varied opportunities for students to <i>discover, develop, apply and celebrate</i> their strengths, talents, and sustained interests, as well as to affirm their lifelong importance.

 The approach involves services at 4 levels, ranging from services to build foundations for talent development and provide exposure (Level 1) to services that recognise and respond to the needs of students who have demonstrated high levels of aptitude in specific domains (Level 4).

+<i>Students may download a full list of the SNGS Talent Development Programmes for 2018 from MConline.</i>